-This means that a round 3-sphere in Euclidean space is a local minimum of area, which is the standard isoperimetric inequality in Euclidean spaces.
-This shows that the reversal of the isoperimetric inequality is due to the structure of spacetime governed by Einstein's field equation in the curved AdS background.
+where the last term comes from the negative cosmological constant.
+Hence, for $\ell\ge2$ modes, which are volume preserving, true shape deformations of the Laplace-Beltrami spectrum\footnote{ The $\ell=1$ modes correspond to rigid translations or rotations of the sphere, generated by Killing vectors of the background metric; these are pure diffeomorphisms that leave the intrinsic and extrinsic geometry invariant.
+Hence, only the first non--trivial volume preserving physical deformation, $\ell=2$, contributes to the shape variation of the horizon or boundary geometry.} , we get

+This shows that the round Euclidean horizon $S^2$ in an AdS space is a local maximum of horizon area $\mathcal{A}$ (or entropy $S$) since $\delta^2 I_{\rm slice} < 0 \implies \delta^2 \mathcal{A}< 0$.
 It is worth mentioning that in the case of horizons, the area is identified with entropy.
 Therefore, maximizing area (or entropy) leads to stability, unlike the Euclidean isoperimetric inequality, where minimizing area is related to stability.
-Although we derived the result for Euclidean AdS space in $D=4$, the analysis applies directly to Euclidean AdS space in $D$-dimension since all the results (gravitational focusing, Sherif-Dunsby rigidity, and second area variation) continue to hold.
-Therefore, the conclusion naturally extends to any dimension.
+Although we derived the result for Euclidean AdS space in $D=4$, the analysis applies directly to Euclidean AdS space in $D\geq4$ since all the results (gravitational focusing, Sherif-Dunsby rigidity, and second area variation) continue to hold.
+Therefore, the conclusion naturally extends to $D\geq4$.
 The extension of the Sherif-Dunsby result can be better understood as follows.